-Stacy Nettleton is a partner in the Securities Litigation practice group.
-She focuses on litigation of securities, derivative, M&A, and complex business matters at the trial and appellate levels in both federal and state courts, and before arbitration panels.
+Stacy Nettleton is a partner in Weil’s Securities Litigation practice group.
+She focuses on litigation of securities, derivative, M&A, and complex business matters in both federal and state trial and appellate courts, and before arbitration panels.

 Recent experience includes:

 - Affiliated Computer Services – Representation of Special Committee of the Board of Directors of Affiliated Computer Services in connection with management buyout proposal from Cerberus Capital Management and Darwin Deason, including successful defense of accompanying shareholder litigation.

-- American International Group – Representation of AIG in all regulatory and congressional investigations and shareholder class and derivative litigations arising from the 2008 financial crisis.
-Obtained dismissal of shareholder derivative action, favorable settlement of securities class action, and successful motion to dismiss claims in whole and in part in related “opt-out” securities litigations.
+- American International Group – Representation of AIG in all global regulatory and U.S. congressional investigations and shareholder class and derivative litigations arising from the 2008 financial crisis.
+Obtained dismissal of numerous shareholder derivative actions, favorable settlement of securities class action, and dismissal in whole and in part in related “opt-out” securities litigations.